 Tide pools provide a glimpse into the daily interactions of marine life.
 Here you can witness fierce battles between predators and prey, exemplary (yet borderline weird) displays of survival, and quirky methods of reproduction and regrowth.
 The following are a few examples of common plants and animals in Massachusetts tide pools with highlights of some of their more uncommon characteristics.

-The bolded links below are to the following sources: University of Massachusetts School for the Environment (plankton, blue mussels, tunicates, and crabs); Woods Hole Oceanographic Institution’s Life in a Massachusetts Tide Pool website (barnacles, sea cucumbers, sea stars, and sea urchins); National Geographic's Sea Anemone web page (sea anemones); and Encyclopedia of Life (bladder wrack, periwinkles, dogwinkles, and mummichogs).
+The species links below are to the following sources: CZM’s Marine Invasive Species ID Cards (crabs), Woods Hole Oceanographic Institution’s Life in a Massachusetts Tide Pool website (barnacles, sea cucumbers, sea squirts, sea stars, and sea urchins); National Geographic's Resource Library (plankton and sea anemone); and Encyclopedia of Life (bladder wrack, periwinkles, dogwinkles, mummichogs, mussels, and slipper snails).

 b.
 Bladder Wrack and Other Seaweeds and Algae - Bladder wrack and knotted wrack, two common seaweeds in a tide pool, use air bladders to float when the tide is in (giving them access to sunlight and creating a forest under the water) and then lay flat on the rocks when the tide is out, forming a thick cover for other species.
 Sea lettuce is the green alga that has bright green silky sheets and ruffled margins.
 Irish moss (the small reddish-purple, fan-shaped seaweed) and other species of red algae are abundant where they can be submerged for most of the day.
 (Fun fact: Simple seaweeds may have been the Earth’s first plants.)